vuxcode/pr1-project-Arvid0122/prg_time-report.md

 - 2024-11-21 worked for ca 0,5 hours.
   - Changed the font so that the characters "L" and "I" in both uppercase and lowercase are distinguishable from each other.

+- 2024-12-01 worked for ca 1 hour.
+  - Added the top menu of the website to the program to make it feel like its a part of the site.
+  - Fixed the game over screen.
+No longer uses document.write which replaced everything on screen.